mustafaacan/test/README.md

 Allignments starts from **left**

   A) ID SECTION

   - Type: Integer
   - Requirement: Required
+  - Specified Form:
-  - Obtaining way: Will be automatically added when new user added
+  - Obtaining Way: Will be automatically added when new user added

+  B) USER NAME SECTION

+  - Type: String / Text
+  - Requirement: Required
+  - Specified Form:
+  - Obtaining Way: Will be pulled from the user database